 "This is an image of the biological tank that the micro organisms live in.
 The water is blue from the indigo but after process and several filtrations it is clean.
 This is where the cillate is swimming!" - Salli

-Most credible brands will do a full audit but as its not legislated it’s not a necessity.
-I have seen several laundries which would not pass an audit over the years and some truly heart-breaking sights such as resin (glue) being sprayed on jeans and then pressed with an iron to make 3D creases (basically the workers were exposed to glue sniffing) and blue, indigo effluence pumped directly into a lake where kids were swimming.
+Most credible brands will do a full audit but as it’s not legislated it’s not a necessity.
+I have seen several laundries that would not pass an audit over the years and some truly heart-breaking sights such as a resin (glue) being sprayed on jeans and then pressed with an iron to make 3D creases (basically the workers were exposed to glue sniffing) and blue, indigo effluence pumped directly into a lake where kids were swimming.

 These experiences make you understand the harm your job can cause, and this is why I stress we must learn all the processes and know the factory capabilities to enable us to prevent and eliminate these bad practices.
 As a freelancer, I have refused to work with factories I feel are not safe, even if my client disagrees.